mrthehavok/k8s-observable-rollouts/backlog/tasks/task-5 - Configure Argo Rollouts strategies for sample-api.md

 ## Next Steps

-- Define rollout strategies in separate YAML files
+- Define rollout strategies in the Helm chart.
-- Configure traffic management with NGINX ingress
+- Configure traffic management with NGINX ingress.
-- Set up webhook notifications for rollout events
-- Create reusable templates for common patterns
+- Create a basic `AnalysisTemplate` for automated analysis.

 ## Notes